Tulane Essay Guide

 It may feel overwhelming to complete Tulane supplemental essays.
 However, if you give yourself adequate time to plan, draft, and revise your Tulane essay, you can eliminate much of the stress in the application process.

-The why school essay is one of the most common types of essays that you will see during the college application process.
-The why school essay basically asks students to elaborate on why they want to attend that specific university.
-In a why school essay, students should be specific.
+The Why School essay is one of the most common types of essays that you will see during the college application process.
+This type of prompt asks students to elaborate on why they want to attend that specific university.

-In a why school essay, you can talk about the Tulane-specific programs that have caught your interest.
+In a Why School essay, you can talk about the school-specific programs that have caught your interest.
 Or you could discuss what clubs you would get involved in on campus.
 Alternatively, you may want to incorporate specific values and missions of the university.
 How do you personally resonate with that mission?
 What will you gain from attending that school?
 And what would you bring to its campus?

 #1 – Brainstorm